 Regularization is a set of methods in linear regression that manage the “bias-variance” tradeoff in machine learning.
 Bias and variance are two types of errors that affect model performance.

 The tradeoff is that increasing model complexity to decrease predictive bias (expected prediction error) comes at the cost of increasing prediction variance (variance of expected prediction error).
-The goal is to find a “sweet spot” with an optimal level of model complexity that minimizes overall error on new, unseen data.
+Regularization finds the sweet spot that balances the tradeoff.

 The linear regression model is \(Y = X \beta + \epsilon\), where \(\epsilon \sim N(0, \sigma^2)\).
 OLS estimates the coefficients by minimizing the loss function